 - Bowl: Turn it into a burrito bowl with rice, beans, avocado, pico de gallo, and guacamole.

-For freezing, don’t get it crispy under the broiler or skillet just yet.
-Instead, set aside a batch you want to freeze and plan to crisp it before serving.
-Make sure to let the pork cool before storing in an airtight container in the freezer for 1-2 months.
+- Freezing it for later: If you’re planning on freezing leftovers, don’t get it crispy under the broiler or skillet just yet.
+Instead, set aside a batch you want to freeze, then plan on making it crispy before serving.
+It’ll stay good in the freezer for up to 3 months.

 Want to prep the carnitas in advance for a party?
-Here’s how you can prep it 3 days in advance.
+Here’s how you can prep it three days in advance.
 Just make and shred the carnitas, toss it in the cooking liquid, let it cool, then store it in a covered bowl in the fridge.
 When you’re ready to prepare, simply crisp it up and serve!

 Pork Carnitas Recipe Video